dopeboy/hello-twitter-exercise/README.md

 ## Stretch goals

 1. Enforce the 160 character limitation.
 2. Your page starts with an empty list of tweets.
 That's boring.
 Use [Myjson](http://myjson.com/) to create a simple endpoint that has some sample tweet data.
 Then use jQuery to perform an AJAX GET on that endpoint when your page loads.
-You may need to do some research to find out where this call goes in your component.
+You may need to do some research to find out where this call goes in your `UserProfile` component.